 - Longitude is 81.379°W

-The Genealogy Division of the Stark County District Library is housed in the Main Library and is located at 715 Market Ave.
+The Genealogy Division of Stark Library is housed in the Main Library and is located at 715 Market Ave.
 North, in Canton, Ohio.
 From I-77 take 13th St. exit and head east.
 (This street becomes 12th St.) At Market St. turn right and go south past 9th St. N.W.
 The driveway into the library's parking lot is approximately 100 feet past the light at 9th St. on the right.

 The Genealogy Division is located on the second floor.
 Take the elevator or stairs to the second floor.
 Go left past the Reference desk and then left again through the double doors into the Genealogy Division.
 (The library has handicapped access.)